 In the Bank, the majority of the interest rate risk arising from non-trading asset and liability positions is transferred through internal match funded transactions and modelled deposits transaction to the Treasury Pool division.
 This internally transferred interest rate risk in Treasury Pool is managed on the basis of Value-at-Risk and PV01 with limits, as reflected in treasury portfolio figures.
-Residual risk, if applicable, is managed in accordance with the requirements of the NTMR - Interest Rate Risk in the Banking Book Policy and included in the NTMR VaR report as well as in the local RCP report.
 Market risk in Treasury is managed through VaR for which a limit is in place.